rds1983/DigitalRise/README.md

 3. Install [efscriptgen](https://github.com/rds1983/efscriptgen) using following command: `dotnet tool install --global efscriptgen`

    *That is utility for generating batch scripts for the effects' compilation.*
-5. Go to folder `DigitalRune\Source\DigitalRune.Graphics\EffectsSource` and execute command `efscriptgen .`
+5. Go to folder `DigitalRise\Source\DigitalRise.Graphics\EffectsSource` and execute command `efscriptgen .`
 6. A new subfolder `MonoGameDX11` would appear.
 Go there and execute `compile_all.bat`
-7. Repeat steps 4 and 5 for the folder `DigitalRune\SampleBrowser\Assets`
+7. Repeat steps 4 and 5 for the folder `DigitalRise\SampleBrowser\Assets`
-8. Open `DigitalRune.MonoGame.DirectX.sln` from the IDE and run the project `SampleBrowser.MonoGame.DirectX`.
+8. Open `DigitalRise.MonoGame.DirectX.sln` from the IDE and run the project `SampleBrowser.MonoGame.DirectX`.
 Use PgUp/PgDown to switch between samples.

 ## Building for FNA
 This instruction works only for Windows.